 Toiletries like toothbrushes and deodorants are unavailable in the cafe, so pack accordingly.

 These menus are guides; prices and offerings can change at Amtrak’s discretion.
-I keep this section as updated as possible—the last update was on March 2024 from the Amtrak Cafe page.
-If your train is not listed, refer to the regional menu.
+I keep this section as updated as possible—the last update was in December 2024 from the Amtrak Café page.
+If your train is not listed, please refer to the regional menu.

 - Amtrak California